dhandeakaharriskearse/empowherhealthapp/README.md

 - [X] **Calendar**
 - [ ] **Nutrition Diary**
 - [X] **GPT feature - provides insight on health related questions**

-The following **stretch goal** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-The following **stretch goal** features are not implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Technical Documentation